 - ⭐ Reviews

 Elote is corn on the cob that is a popular street food in Mexico.
 It is often grilled or boiled and served with salt, chili powder, lime juice, Mexican Cheese, and mayonnaise.

 It is considered street food because people eat it as corn on the cob, pulling down the husk and using it to hold the corn on the cob.
 So they don’t need a knife and fork to eat it.
 They can hold the corn and eat it while walking down the street.

 How is Mexican Street Corn Salad Different Than Elote?

 Instead of serving this dish as corn on the cob, like my Instant Pot Corn On The Cob recipe.
-The kernels are cut from the corn cob and served in a bowl.
+The corn kernels are cut from the ears of corn and served in a bowl.
 In Mexico, they call this Mexican Corn Salad esquites.

 This makes an excellent side dish for a weeknight dinner or for any occasion.
 This also allows you to customize the salad with your favorite ingredients.

 Why You’ll Love This Recipe

 - Flavor – It is a super flavorful street corn salad with a creamy sauce made with mayonnaise, Mexican crema, or sour cream.
 It is one of my favorite ways to make corn.

 - Easy Side dish – It makes a perfect side dish for your favorite Mexican foods like Fajitas, tacos, or empanadas.